getpelican/pelican-plugins/pelican_comment_system/doc/import.md

-# Importing Commnets
+# Importing Comments

-**Note**: Contributrions to this section are welcomed!
+**Note**: Contributions to this section are welcomed!

-When moving to Pelican and the Pelican Commnet System, it may be desireable to move over your comments as well.
+When moving to Pelican and the Pelican Comment System, it may be desirable to move over your comments as well.

-The scritps to support this are found in the `import` directory.
+The scripts to support this are found in the `import` directory.

 ## Blogger

 Blogger is good in that it will give you an export of everything, but the bad news is it's one giant XML file.
 XML is great if you're a computer, but a bit of a pain if you're a human.

-The code I used to export my comments from Blogger is found at [blogger_comment_export.py](https://github.com/MinchinWeb/pelican-plugins/tree/master/pelican_comment_system/import/blogger_comment_export.py).
+The code I used to export my comments from Blogger is found at [blogger_comment_export.py](../import/blogger_comment_export.py).

 To use it
 yourself, you will need to first adjust the constants at the beginning of the